 Blended Batter in a Vitamix

-The batter should neither be thick, nor runny.
-It should also not be thick, it should be fluffy.
-I added about 1/2 to 3/4 cup of water and ran the vitamix for less than a minute.
-Transfer the batter to a large bowl (or instant pot steel insert if fermenting in instant pot).
+The batter should neither be thick nor runny.
+It should also not be thick; it should be fluffy.
+I added about 1/2 to 3/4 cup of water and ran the Vitamix for less than a minute.
+Transfer the batter to a large bowl (or instant pot steel insert if fermenting in an instant pot).

-Now drain the soaked rice and add them to the same blender.
-Grind the rice to a smooth batter, again adding cold water or ice as needed.
-I added about 1.5 cups of water when grinding the rice and ran the vitamix for less than a minute.
+Now, drain the soaked rice and add it to the same blender.
+Grind the rice to a slightly coarse batter, again adding cold water or ice as needed.
+I added about 1.5-2 cups of water when grinding the rice and ran the Vitamix for less than a minute.
+The slightly coarse batter with a little bit of texture helps create structure and crispiness in dosas.

-Transfer the batter to the same bowl or instant pot steel insert.
+Transfer the batter to the same bowl or to the Instant Pot’s steel insert.

-Add salt and mix the batter well.
-Use non-iodized salt (rock salt), as iodized salt can hinder fermenting of the batter.
+Add rock salt and mix the batter well.
+Use non-iodized salt (rock salt), as iodized salt can hinder the fermentation of the batter.

-I got the tip from my friend that you want to mix the batter well with your clean hands, as that adds a little warmth to the batter.
+I got the tip from my friend that you should mix the batter well with your clean hands, as that adds a little warmth.

-The consistency of the batter should be as shown in the below picture.
-Flowing easily, but not runny and not too thick.
+The consistency of the batter should be as shown in the picture below.
+Flowing easily, not runny or too thick.
 If yours is thick, then add some ice cubes or cold water and mix well with your hands.

 Consistency of Idli Dosa Batter